 We won’t lie: private lessons are the most effective way to learn to dance, so if you’re preparing for an event or have a specific dance style in mind, then we would recommend taking Private Dance Lessons.
 But, we know that sometimes you want to socialize as much as you’d like to learn to dance, which makes group classes the perfect setting for a night out.

-Classes run in 4-week sessions.
-Each session will begin with the fundamentals of the dances we’re focusing on for that season.
+You can join in at anytime!
+Each class will cover a basic dance step along with more advanced skills and variations.
+Class schedules are updated every season.
 Contact us for more information on specific rates and how to get started!
 If you’d like more information about group classes, check out our Group Class FAQ.

 Group Dance Class FAQ